lemonlabsuk/scala-uri/CONTRIBUTING.md

  * Raising bugs and feature requests
  * Fixing bugs and developing new features (I will attempt to merge in pull requests ASAP)
  * Improving the performance of `scala-uri`.
 See the [Performance Tests](https://github.com/lemonlabsuk/scala-uri-benchmarks) project for details of how to run the `scala-uri` performance benchmarks.

+Keep your change as focused as possible.
+If there are multiple changes you would like to make that are not dependent upon each other, submit them as separate pull requests :pray:

 # Building scala-uri